Ratio1/RedMesh-demo/README.md

 A Next.js App Router experience for operating the Ratio1 RedMesh framework on an Edge Node.
 The UI mirrors the workflows from [`edge_node` `develop`](https://github.com/Ratio1/edge_node/tree/develop/extensions/business/cybersec/red_mesh) and borrows layout and interaction patterns from [`ratio1-drive`](https://github.com/Ratio1/r1fs-demo) to offer a modern operator console.

+See `UPDATE.md` (to be renamed to `TODO.md`) for the current refactor/review plan.

 ## Features
-- **Credentialed sign-in** – validates users against the Ratio1 CStore API using the deployment token supplied to the Worker App Runner.
+- **Credentialed sign-in** – validates users against the Ratio1 CStore API when configured; local RedMesh API boot uses `admin/{REDMESH_PASSWORD}` and does not require a deployment token.
 - **Live job observability** – consolidated dashboard with status cards, ongoing/backlog lists, job timelines, and aggregate findings (open ports, service fingerprints, web findings).
 - **Deep dive pages** – dedicated job view (`/dashboard/jobs/:id`) exposes worker coverage, per-port telemetry, and historical events aligned with the RedMesh FastAPI schema.
 - **Guided workload creation** – `/dashboard/jobs/new` hosts the advanced form that captures target, port ranges, feature set, worker count, payload URI, and optional notes with defaults derived from the RedMesh feature catalog.